ArchiveBox/docs/Docker.md

 ### Accessing the data

-Use the `docker run` `-v /path/on/host:/path/inside/container` flag to specify where you want your data to live on the host.
+Use the `docker run` `-v /path/on/host:/path/inside/container` flag to specify where you want your data to live.

 For example to use a folder on an external USB drive (instead of the current directory `$PWD` or `~/archivebox`):
 ```bash